 Housing is a basic need for everyone.
 That’s why United Way of Northwest Vermont is working with partners all across the community to prevent homelessness and improve the complicated systems that are designed to help but can sometimes keep people from getting what they need.

 What could you do with an extra $270?
 For many Vermont workers, that’s not money they have to spare for tax preparation services.
 With a grant from North Country Federal Credit Union, we’re partnering with CVOEO to provide free mobile tax prep services to workers at their places of employment.

 A morning hug.
 A new word or letter learned.
 A child raising his hand in class for the first time.
-For Beth Blanton, volunteering with Foster Grandparents (FGP) is all about finding joy in helping children learn and develop in small ways.
+For Foster Grandparent Volunteer Beth Blanton, volunteering with the kindergarten class at BFA in Fairfax is all about finding joy in helping children learn and develop in small ways.

 Thanks to a generous sponsorship from SymQuest, United Way of Northwest Vermont is making our region a stronger, more vibrant place for our neighbors through a simple, easy-to-navigate database that connects community volunteers to nonprofit organizations in need of helping hands.